keplergl/kepler.gl/docs/keplergl-jupyter/README.md

 # FAQ & Troubleshoot

-#### 1. What about windows?
+#### 1. What about Microsoft Windows?
 keplergl is currently only published to PyPI, and unfortunately I use a Mac.
-If you encounter errors installing it on windows.
-[This issue](https://github.com/keplergl/kepler.gl/issues/557) might shed some light.
+If you encounter errors installing it on windows, [this issue](https://github.com/keplergl/kepler.gl/issues/557) might shed some light.
 Follow this issue for [conda](https://github.com/keplergl/kepler.gl/issues/646) support.

 #### 2. Install keplergl-jupyter on Jupyter Lab failed?